shalomc/bhasia2025/README.md

 although python is required if you plan to expand and test some scripts locally before running them in Excel.
 A `requirements.txt` file is included in the repository to help you install the required packages.

+The `excel_py_setup.py` script is used to set up the environment for the project.

+Put it in the first cell of the first sheet of the `PY` function in Excel.

 The respository will be updated with new examples and scripts as we progress in our research.

 ## Project status